Lead Environmental Regulatory Liaison

 Required Qualifications:

-Law school graduate, with 0-3 years of legal experience and admitted to, or willing and eligible to apply for admission to, the New York, NY or Washington, D.C.
-Bar.
+Law school graduate 1-6 year of legal experience and admitted to, or willing and eligible to apply for admission to, the Montana Bar.

 Excellent research, analytic, writing, and communication skills.